Summary

 Retirements

-Nine senators have announced plans to retire.
-Senator Dianne Feinstein had previously announced her intent to retire at the end of her term; however, she died on September 29, 2023.
+Two Independents, two Republicans and five Democrats retired instead of seeking re-election.
+Senator Dianne Feinstein had previously announced her intent to retire at the end of her term; however, she died in office on September 29, 2023.

 Race summary